cs3216/cs3216.github.io/assignments/facebook/index.md

 able to access your content online.
 Remember, these may take a day or two to get right.
 You do not want to leave it to the last week.

+## Grading and Admin

+The high-level goal of this assignment is simple: a working Facebook application that is able to persist the users' state and allows users to interact with each other.
+Please read through the whole assignment once to get a sense of what is required before starting work on it.
+A detailed grading scheme is attached at the very end.

+This assignment can be done in groups of three or four students.
+If you are unable find yourself a group, you will be randomly assigned one.

 This assignment is highly open-ended.
 We provide milestones so that we can grade your application in a consistent way, even though everyone would be building different apps.
 This assignment is also designed to introduce you to the various elements of Facebook application development and the milestones are there to ensure that you learn about the elements in a structured way.
+We will also provide some related tips, references and a little bit of help to get you started.
+These milestones constitute 70% of the assignment's grade.

 However, you have a lot of freedom to express your creativity.
 You are free to develop any application you choose.
-However, if some of the proposed milestones do not make sense for the application you intend to build, please submit a petition at least one week before the assignment is due. **Your petition may or may not be approved**.
-Furthermore, while the milestones may be easy to meet, simply meeting them will not gain you maximum credit.
-We expect quality submissions, not run-of-the-mill work.
+However, if some of the proposed milestones do not make sense for the application you intend to build, please submit a petition at least one week before the assignment is due. **Your petition is subject to approval.**

-The high-level goal of this assignment is simple: a working Facebook application that is able to persist the users' state and allows users to interact with each other.
-Please read through the whole assignment once to get a sense of what is required before starting work on it.
-A detailed grading scheme is attached at the very end.
+While the milestones may be easy to meet, simply meeting them will not give you full credit.
+We ask for quality submissions, not run-of-the-mill work.

+To score the coveted remaining 30%, use your creativity to develop an application that separates yours from the rest.
+We will not restrict your potential by restricting the kind of application you can build.
+We expect that you (pleasantly!) surprise us with what you are capable of doing.
+Do note that features must fit the aim of your application;
+ideally it should be seamlessly integrated.

+Please do not hesitate to approach the friendly CS3216 staff if you need further assistance.
+We can be contacted at
+<cs3216-staff@googlegroups.com>.

 ## A Word of Caution